marsctx/Azure-ELK-Deployment/README.md

 - Then downloads and launches the docker ELK container

-Once the installation is complete you'll need to `SSH` into the newly installed ELK container and run `docker ps` to verify that the container is running.
+Once the installation is complete you'll need to use the command `ssh <username>@<ELK.docker.ip>` to access the newly installed ELK container and run `docker ps` to verify that the container is running.

 ![docker_ps_output](Images/docker_ps_output.png)